-- 8.41 The Buffalo Hills Conceptual Scheme (Bylaw C-6288-2006) rgeneral land use located within the Hamlet of Conrich as identified on Map 6 shall not be supported.
-An amendment to the Conceptual Scheme is required to align with this Plan and a subsequent neighbourhood plan. - 8.66 The Buffalo Hills Conceptual Scheme (Bylaw C-6288-2006) general land use located outside of the Hamlet of Conrich as identified on Map 6 shall be supported by this Plan. - 8.67 Notwithstanding Policy 8.42, Amendments to the Buffalo Hills Conceptual Scheme (Bylaw C-6288-2006) located outside the Hamlet of Conrich as identified on Map 6 shall adhere to the requirements of this Plan.
+- 8.41 The Buffalo Hills Conceptual Scheme (Bylaw C-6288-2006) general land use located within the Hamlet of Conrich as identified on Map 6 shall not be supported.
+An amendment to the Conceptual Scheme is required to align with this Plan and a subsequent neighbourhood plan. - 8.66 The Buffalo Hills Conceptual Scheme (Bylaw C-6288-2006) general land use located within the Hamlet and the Southeast Neighbourhood Area of the Hamlet of Conrich as identified on Map 6 shall be supported by this Plan. - 8.67 Notwithstanding Policy 8.42, Amendments to the Buffalo Hills Conceptual Scheme (Bylaw C-6288-2006) located outside the Hamlet of Conrich as identified on Map 6 shall adhere to the requirements of this Plan.